nuxeo/nuxeo-webcomponents/ui-refactor/README.md

       ...
     </element>

-Suggestion from Nelson: move these elements as properties (?)
+Suggestion from Nelson: move these elements as properties.
+Does label really make sense for all elements (?)

 #### Properties